 The Japan Foundation was established in October 1972 as a special legal entity supervised by the Ministry of Foreign Affairs of Japan with the objective of promoting international cultural exchange through a comprehensive range of programs in all regions of the world.
 In October 2003, it was reorganized as an independent administrative institution.

-With a global network consisting of the Tokyo headquarters, the Kyoto Office, two Japanese-language institutes (the Japan Foundation Japanese-Language Institute, Urawa, and the Japan Foundation Japanese-Language Institute, Kansai), and 22 overseas offices in 21 countries, the Japan Foundation operates programs in partnership with other organizations in and outside Japan, with a focus on three major fields: arts and cultural exchange, Japanese-language education overseas, and Japanese studies and intellectual exchange.
+With a global network consisting of the Tokyo headquarters, the Kyoto Office, two Japanese-language institutes (The Japan Foundation Japanese-Language Institute, Urawa, and The Japan Foundation Japanese-Language Institute, Kansai), and 22 overseas offices in 21 countries, the Japan Foundation operates programs in partnership with other organizations in and outside Japan, with a focus on three major fields: arts and cultural exchange, Japanese-language education in overseas, and Japanese studies and intellectual exchange.
+In 2014, the new Asia Center opened.

-Financed largely by a government endowment of 78 billion yen, the Japan Foundation also uses the investment revenue from this endowment, government subsidies, and donations from the private sector for operating expenses.
-As of July 2014, the Japan Foundation has 230 employees including directors.
+Financed largely by a government endowment of 77.8 billion yen, the Japan Foundation also uses the investment revenue from this endowment, government subsidies, and donations from the private sector for operating expenses.
+As of August 2015, the Japan Foundation has 242 employees including directors.